technique

 When to use it

-Use it for wrong-side stockinette rows, ribbing, seed stitch and textured patterns that combine knit and purl columns.
+Use it for wrong-side rows, ribbing and textured stitch patterns.

 What to check

-Check that the working yarn is at the front and that the yarn is moved back before the next knit stitch.
+Check that the yarn moves to the front before purling and returns to the correct position before the next knit stitch.